drdaemos/xc5-docs/en/how-to_articles/how_to_change_the_height_of_the_top_category_banner.md

     }
     ```

-    This allows you to adjust the style for the classes .category-banner_image-wrapper and .category-banner_image-wrapper .additional-wrapper responsible for the appearance of the category banner.
+    This allows you to adjust the styles responsible for the appearance of the category banner.

 3. Edit the code you have added by replacing "500px" with the pixel value of the banner height you require.

 4. Enable the "Use custom css" check box and save the changes by clicking the **Save** button.

 Method 2:
 If you need to implement numerous design changes, handling the task via the **Custom CSS** section in X-Cart Admin may not be as convenient, so you may prefer to do it via the module "Custom Skin".
-Here are the steps involved:
+Here are the steps involved to change the category top banner height using the "Custom  Skin" module:

-1. Install and activate the module "Custom Skin"
+1. If you haven't yet done so, install and activate the module "Custom Skin":
     ![xc5_custom_skin.png]({{site.baseurl}}/attachments/xc5_custom_skin.png?effects=drop-shadow)

 2. Create the following custom script in your X-Cart installation: